ptdecker/eloquentjs/README.md

 * fizzbuzz.js - Outputs the classic [Fizz buzz game](https://en.wikipedia.org/wiki/Fizz_buzz) and [FizzBuzz programming interview question](https://blog.codinghorror.com/why-cant-programmers-program/) for numbers from 1 to 100
 * chessboard.js - Outputs an NxN [chessboard](https://en.wikipedia.org/wiki/Chessboard) pattern to the console

+### Chapter Three - Functions

+* minimum.js - Implement min(), a basic Math.min function
+* recursion.js - Demonstrates recursion by using a recursive isEven() function to determine if a number is even
+* beancount.js - Implements a function, countLetters(), to count letters in a string and a second function, countBs(), to count the number of uppercase letter 'B's in a string